 The fine motor skills lost with Parkinson’s can make holding a writing instrument difficult.
 There are many writing devices that are easier to grip.
 Other writing utensils are designed to improve shaky penmanship.

-For more resources and specialized in-home care services for those with Parkinson’s disease, contact the Scottsdale home care team at Nightingale Homecare.
+For more resources and specialized in-home care services for those with Parkinson’s disease, contact the expert in home care assistance in Scottsdale and the nearby areas.
 We’re always on hand to make life easier, safer, and more comfortable with a full range of home health care services.
 Call us any time at (602) 504-1555 to learn more.